camlin-tan/tp/docs/UserGuide.md

 ### Locating patients by name or identity number: `find`

-Find patients whose Name or Identity Number match a given keyword, or given keywords.
+Find patients whose Name or Identity Number match one or more given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`